GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ### 9. Will the group policy object distribution affect IPSec certificates if the server authentication bit is enabled and used with Microsoft Operating Systems?
 No, group policy object distribution will not negatively impact IPSec certificates.

+### 10. Can an enterprise define a custom CTL?
+Yes, an enterprise can create a trusted or untrusted CTL.
+[Find more details in this Microsoft knowledge base](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379867(v=vs.85).aspx){:target="_blank"}

 ## Additional Resources